-There are many different moving parts to consider when you start a business, and you probably have a handful of different ideas floating around in your head.
-The best way to start the process of choosing a name for your business is by reviewing the foundation of your business.
-Consider your mission statement, your business plan and your unique selling proposition.
+The best way to start the process of choosing a name for your business is by reviewing the spirit of your business and brand.
+Consider your mission statement, your business plan, and your unique selling proposition.
 And don't forget to think about your target audience and what you learned in your market research.

 - What message do you want to portray through your business name?